cruzrr/insanehash/README.md

   * CubeHash16/64-256 is supported in cubehash.js and cubehash.min.js
 * **Keccak**, by Bertoni, Daemen, Peeters, and van Assche
   * The 64-bit SHA3-256 candidate Keccak[1088, 512, 32] is supported in keccak.js and keccak.min.js as a "standards-compliant" version.
-  * The 32-bit Keccak version Keccak[256, 544, 0] is supported in keccak32.js and keccak32.min.js as my "shortest available implementation" version.
 * **Shabal**, by Bresson, Canteaut, Chevalier-Mames, Clavier, Fuhr, Gouget, Icart, Misarsky, Plasencia, Paillier, Pornin, Reinhard, Thuillet, and Videau
   * Shabal-256 is supported in shabal.js and shabal.min.js.
 * **Skein**, by Bellare, Callas, Ferguson, Kohno, Lucks, Schneier, Walker, and Whiting